 You’re also spoilt for choice when it comes to temporary exhibitions – and you can see a list of Ulster Museum Exhibitions here, so you can check what’s on at any one time!

 Hike up to Cave Hill

 At an amazing 400 metres above sea level, Cave Hill is synonymous with Belfast, as its imposing outline is visible throughout the city.

 The hike is well worth it for the vantage point alone, but Cave Hill also contains a wealth of natural and historical features, including Belfast Castle.

 Already done all of these things to do in Belfast?

-Well, it’s a good job we’re bringing something completely new to this brilliant city.
-Expect dazzling handcrafted cocktails, feasts of Latin-inspired food, and all-night dancing to the rhythm of a live salsa band.
+How about a night of dazzling handcrafted cocktails, feasts of Latin-inspired food, and dancing to the rhythm of a live salsa band?

 You won’t find a better way to while away an evening throughout the whole of the city.
 Go on, book a table and give us a try.
 You’ll be very pleased you did – we promise.